 Berberis thunbergii: Immediately after floweringForsythia: After flowering, remove some older stemsFuchsia magellanica: In spring, remove old stemsRosa rugosa: In spring, remove thin twigs

 When undertaking work on garden hedges check that there are no birds nesting, as it is an offence under the Wildlife & Countryside Act 1981 to damage or destroy the nest of any wild bird while it is in use or being built.
-The bird nesting season is usually considered to run from 1st March to 31st July (though it may last longer for certain species or multiple broods so always check if in doubt).
+The bird nesting season is usually considered to run from March to August.

 Beech hedgingHedges: selectionHedges: plantingHedges: trimmingHedges: renovationHedges: nuisance and overgrownLeyland cypress: pruning